gadluru/T1NET-rapid-T1mapping/README.md

 |   NRMSE   |   0.375 ± 0.069     |   0.468 ± 0.075     |   0.149 ± 0.052     |   0.147 ± 0.033     |   0.181 ± 0.037     |
 |   TIME (s)|         7           |         98          |        110          |         8           |         12          |

-Performance comparisons for T1 map generation using the reduced model, a muti-layer perceptrion (MLP), U-Net, the T1NET, and reference T1 maps.
-Numbers correspond to averages for AHA regions of interest in the myocardium (MYO) nd the left-ventricular blood pool (LVB) with their corresponding stndard deviations, Mean ± SD.
-P-values indicate the statistical significance of network and reduced three-parameter model T1 maps in comparison to the reference T1 maps with p < 0.05.
+Table 1.
+Performance comparisons for T1 map generation using the reduced model, a multi-layer perceptron (MLP), U-Net, the T1NET, and reference T1 maps.
+Numbers correspond to averages for AHA regions of interest in the myocardium (MYO) and regions of interest in the left ventricular blood pool (LVBP) with their corresponding standard deviations, mean±SD.
+P-values indicate the statistical significance of network and reduced three-parameter model T1 maps in comparison to the reference T1 maps with p<0.05.

 Contact: